guhan/zerotociso/docs/CRYPTOGRAPHY.md

 Starts with a 128 bit key, split into 52 16bit sub keys

 ### Blowfish
-Operates on 64bit blocks of text, uses variable length keys from 32bits to 448 bits
+- Operates on 64bit blocks of text, uses variable length keys from 32bits to 448 bits
+- used in bcrypt for password hashing

 ### Skipjack
-Approved for FIPS 185
+- Approved for FIPS 185
-Operates on 64 bit blocks of text, and uses and 80 bit key
+- Operates on 64 bit blocks of text, and uses and 80 bit key

 ### Rivest 5 (RC5)
 block sizes 32,64, or 128